hackclub/camp/cohort_4/playbook/activities.md

     own problems.
 Aim for spending the least time with a hacker as possible.
     - If another hacker can help out, let that happen.
 Optimize for the least club leader time per student possible.

+## Brainstorming

+### Forming groups

+- Assign people to groups.
+  - There are social pressures between friends when forming groups.
+Start by assigning the hackers to random groups.
+  - If any problems arise in a group handle it on a case-by-case basis.

+### Yes-and sessions

+- In a "Yes-and" session, pairs of hackers build off each-others' ideas to create long, completely nonsensical ideas
+  - "Yes-and" sessions are exercises that help people get out of a judgmental mindset before brainstorming
+- To run a "Yes-and" session, start with an example between facilitators
+  - ex: between person A and person B:

+    ```
+    A: Let's create tinder for unicorns
+    B: And it will be super effective, and the unicorn population will increase 1,000 times
+    A: Yes, and there won't be enough food for the unicorns
+    B: So they'll build a spaceship to search for new planets to colonize!
+    ```

+- Have the hackers jump into a "Yes-and session" for 2 minutes then let volunteer to present the ideas they came up with.

+### Running a brainstorm session

+- Remind the hackers how brainstorming works
+  1. THERE ARE NO BAD IDEAS IN BRAINSTORMING
+  2. Write down your ideas on post-it notes
+  3. Say an idea out loud when writing it down

+### After a brainstorm

+- This is when you can start sorting and judging the ideas
+  - Group post-it notes into similar concepts or ideas

 ## Feedback Forms